 The poor platypus must feel so confused.
 It has a duck’s bill, a beaver’s flat tail, and an otter’s feet.
 It also has no teeth.
 To top it off, it’s a mammal, but it lays eggs the way a duck would.
-The platypus is so weird-looking that when English scientists first found it in Australia, they had to bring a few back to England because no one believed any animal could look like that!
-The platypus is a great swimmer thanks to its otter and beaver body parts, but once it finds food underwater, it brings it up to the surface to chew it up between its gums.
-And as the math will show, the platypus eats a lot.
+The platypus is so weird-looking that when English scientists first found it in Australia, they had to bring one back to England because no one believed any animal could look like that!

 Wee ones: A platypus has 4 otter-like feet.
 What numbers would you say to count them?